The Oasis (film)

-The Oasis is a 2008 Australian documentary produced by Shark Island Productions and directed by Ian Darling and Sascha Ettinger Epstein.
+The Oasis is a 2008 Australian documentary film produced by Shark Island Productions and directed by Ian Darling and Sascha Ettinger Epstein.
 The film explores the lives of homeless youth living in the Salvos Oasis youth refuge in Sydney.

 A 'ten years later' film was published in 2019 - Life After The Oasis.

 Subject

 Every night, Oasis accommodates 55 homeless and disadvantaged youths.
 Filmed over two years at The Oasis Youth Support Network refuge run by the Salvation Army in Surry Hills, Australia, the documentary follows Captain Paul Moulds, Robbin Moulds and the daily lives of both the young people and the Salvation Army staff who care for them and work with them to try to make a difference in their lives.
 The film takes an unflinching look at the difficulties and triumphs that happen each day and night.
 Many of these young people have ongoing problems with drug abuse; violent and abusive behaviour and resistant to attempts to help.
 But whatever is happening in their lives, Paul and Robbin Moulds are there to work with them to assist in turning their lives around.